"Do not neglect to show hospitality to strangers, for by doing that some have entertained angels without knowing it." (Hebrews 13:2)

 Beyond Jubilee...

-For many years we have worked with the International Rescue Committee and RRISA (Church World Service/Episcopal Migration Ministries), both based in Atlanta, to co-sponsor refugee families.
-After their two months at Jubilee, refugees move to Atlanta where IRC or RRISA has a furnished apartment waiting and will assist the family in finding work, enrolling in school, and the many other needs that permanent resettlement involves.
+For many years we have collaborated with two resettlement agencies in Atlanta: the International Rescue Committee (IRC) and the Refugee Resettlement and Immigration Services Agency (RRISA).
+After a two month stay at Jubilee, refugees move on to Atlanta where IRC or RRISA has a furnished apartment waiting and will assist the family in finding work, enrolling in school, and the many other needs that permanent resettlement involves.

 Current Refugees